Spencer Howard earns 1st win, Phillies beat Nationals 8-6

 Nationals starter Erick Fedde (1-3) gave up six runs and four hits in six innings.

+“We’re falling behind early in a game and playing catch-up,” Nationals manager Dave Martinez said.
+“We’ve got to get some of these guys to understand the big innings kill us.”

 Hoskins drove one out to left field in the first for a 1-0 lead.
-He has hit all six of his homers in the last 13 games.
+He has hit all six of his homers in the last 13 games, including five in the past seven.

 After the Nationals closed within two, Hoskins ripped a two-run double with two outs in the seventh off Wander Suero to extend Philadelphia’s lead to 8-4.